John Jacob Astor Hotel: History

 In its early years, the hotel was "the hub of the city's business dealings and social activities".
 In addition to 150 rooms for guests, the building included ten residential apartments on its top floor.
 The local chamber of commerce had its office in the hotel, and the basement included show space for salesmen.
 The hotel hosted many conventions, and several community groups used it as their regular meeting place.
 However, the hotel began to struggle financially within just a few years.
 It was beset with a variety of problems, involving "prohibition agents, liquor control officers, labor troubles and military police.
 The Army declared the area off-limits, and the Navy proclaimed it out-of-bounds," The Daily Astorian wrote in a 2011 retrospective article.
 The completion of the Sunset Highway in 1949 contributed to the decline in business, as it gave Portlanders a second route to the Oregon Coast, one not passing through Astoria.
 From the 1930s on, ownership of the hotel changed hands several times.

 In late 1951, the Hotel Astoria was renamed the John Jacob Astor Hotel, in honor of the city's namesake, John Jacob Astor.
 The landmark building was repainted pink.
 However, a postwar decline in business continued, and other problems persisted.
 In 1961, the Astoria Fire Department found 51 code violations, six of them major, but all of the violations remained uncorrected seven years later.
-The restaurant and "Fur Trader Lounge" bar were closed by the Internal Revenue Service in early 1968 for failure to pay taxes.
+In early 1968 the Internal Revenue Service closed the restaurant and "Fur Trader Lounge" bar for failure to pay taxes.